 Popeye the sailor (Robin Williams) comes to the waterfront town of Sweethaven looking for his father.
 The eccentric townspeople aren't very friendly but when he and Olive Oyl (Shelley Duvall), the daughter of the boarding house owner (Roberta Maxwell) where he resides, find an abandoned baby (Wesley Ivan Hurt), a romance develops.
 Perceived as a flop when initially released, mostly due to lukewarm reviews, the film actually made money.
 Perhaps the expectations were too high, who knows but the film is a delightful concoction.
 The director Robert Altman gives us a highly stylized musical in the vein of the very early sound musicals of Clair and Lubitsch.
 The charming songs by Harry Nilsson aren't the usual calculated Broadway show goods but little moments of wistful musical reverie.
 Williams (who died this week) makes for an athletically graceful Popeye.
 Physically he's perfect and he gets Popeye's little quirks down pat but the film's ace is Duvall's Olive Oyl.
 Ripped from the funny pages, she's quite astonishing and her rendition of He Needs Me is sublime.
 The Jules Feiffer (CARNAL KNOWLEDGE) screenplay manages to replicate the idiosyncratic world of comics with little dashes that are so right (when Popeye compliments a woman on her black fox fur, the head rises and growls at him).
 Alas, the last half hour or so is pretty much a mess and conventional and well, blah.
 Wolf Kroeger's production design is marvelous as are Scott Bushnell's costume design.
 With Ray Walston, Linda Hunt, Paul Dooley, Paul L. Smith, Bill Irwin, Donovan Scott and Donald Moffat.

 A deer hunter (Donald Pleasence) discovers the wreck of a WWII plane in the New Zealand mountains.
 He finds some booze and some medals which he pawns.
 He talks his partner (Ken Wahl) into going back to the wreckage to get more medals.
 What he doesn't know is that there are gold bars in the plane's wreckage but a gangster (George Peppard) does know and attempts to coerce the hunter into revealing the whereabouts of the plane.
 One would be tempted to call this action-adventure film a RAIDERS OF THE LOST ARK knock off if they hadn't come out in the same year.
 However, unlike RAIDERS, this film can't overcome its "B" movie roots.
 The only first class thing about it is the striking wide screen cinematography of Vincent Monton which makes New Zealand look like paradise on Earth.
 Directed by David Hemmings (yes, the actor), the first 20 minutes are muddled until the race between the bad guys and the good guys to get to the Yankee Zephyr wreckage kicks in and it starts to hold your attention.
 But it never rises above its routine screenplay and execution.
+Also known as TREASURE OF THE YANKEE ZEPHYR.
 With Lesley Ann Warren as the prim but spirited heroine that seems requisite in the genre.

 An Indian family emigrates to Europe after their restaurant in Mumbai is set on fire by a mob.
 Settling in France, they open an Indian restaurant across the road from an elegant French restaurant owned by a vindictive woman (Helen Mirren) who resents their presence.
 The father (Om Puri) declares war but it is his son (Manish Dayal) whose culinary skills will bring peace.
 Based on the novel by Richard C. Morais, the film is produced by Oprah Winfrey and Steven Spielberg and the combination of those two names should alert you to the kind of film it is.
 It's a feel good movie in which food unites everybody so they can get all lovable and live happily ever after.
 That being said, it's more enjoyable than it has any right to be.
 You can see the mechanisms at work here just as clearly as if the face has been removed from a clock.
 The director Lasse Hallstrom (MY LIFE AS A DOG) is shameless in his manipulation but since it works for the most part, one can't begrudge him his methods.
 After all, he accomplished what he set out to do.
 It's the kind of film out to capture the BEST EXOTIC MARIGOLD HOTEL (a film I've mercifully managed to avoid) crowd and apparently it worked ... the theater I saw it in was packed solid!
 It's heart is in the right place so I don't want to dump on it especially since I'd be a hypocrite because I enjoyed myself except for the more unforgivably sentimental moments.
 With Charlotte Le Bon and Michel Blanc.